LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 When the hero bumps into a monster or a monster attacks the hero, melee combat occurs.
-The best weapon equipped by each opponent is taken into account, as well as their body parts, for calculating damage.
+The best weapon equipped by each opponent is taken into account, as well as their organs, for calculating damage.
 The damage the current hero can potentially inflict is displayed at the bottom of the screen.
 The damage potential of a monster may change as it finds and picks up new weapons, if it's capable of that.